 PWS celebrated our 40th anniversary in 2014 with an exhibit in Lewiston, ID at the LCSC Center for Arts and History!
 More than 120 paintings by our members were on display during the month of July.

-The Palouse Watercolor Socius was formed in the spring of 1974 by seven artists who were students of Alfred Dunn at the University of Idaho.
+The Palouse Watercolor Socius was formed in the spring of 1974 as a watercolor artists' support group, by seven artists who were students of Alfred Dunn at the University of Idaho.
 Of the original group, Kay Montgomery and Linda Wallace remain active members.
 PWS’ purpose is to give watercolorists the opportunity to learn from each other, exhibit their work, and promote an appreciation of watercolor painting within the community.
 Our members are a diverse group living in the Palouse region of northern Idaho and eastern Washington, as far away as Spokane.

 In summer 2013, PWS coordinated a four-state juried competition and show in collaboration with the Inland Northwest Watercolor Society and the University of Idaho Prichard Art Gallery in Moscow, Idaho.
 Paintings by artists in the states of Idaho, Oregon, Washington and Montana were selected for the exhibit by juror Nancy Stonington.